mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 2d62d6 MishapMishap
 2 You are accused of negligent flying, but the fault was with the starport traffic control.
 Gain a Rival even though you fail to convince the authorities of where the blame really lies.
-3 New tactical priorities leave small craft to become a neglected part of the fleet in favour of massive capital ships.
+3 New tactical priorities leave small craft to become a neglected part of the fleet in favor of massive capital ships.
 You eventually have enough of making do with old and unsafe equipment and resign in protest.
 4 Your shuttle suffers an engine failure and goes adrift without power.
 There is not enough air for the crew, and you are forced to draw lots.
 The loss of your friends causes you to leave the career at the earliest opportunity.